dfelinto/blender-manual/manual/render/camera/introduction.rst

    Camera view displaying safe areas, sensor and name

-- :guilabel:`Safe Areas`
+Safe Areas
    When this is enabled, extra dotted frames are drawn when in camera view, delimiting the area considered as "safe" for important things.

-- :guilabel:`Sensor`
+Sensor
    Displays a dotted frame in camera view.

-- :guilabel:`Name`
+Name
    Toggle name display on and off in camera view.

-- :guilabel:`Size`
+Size
    Size of the camera icon in the 3D view.
 This setting has no effect on the render output of a camera, and is only a cosmetic setting.
    The camera icon can also be scaled using the standard Scale :kbd:`S` transform key.

-- :guilabel:`Passepartout`, :guilabel:`Alpha`
+Passepartout, Alpha
    This mode darkens the area outside of the camera's field of view, based on the :guilabel:`Alpha` setting.

 Composition Guides